povilasv/kube-registry-proxy/README.md

 # kube-registry-proxy
-Kube-registry-proxy which fixes tiumeout issue in kubernetes registry proxy.
+Kube-registry-proxy which fixes timeout issue in kubernetes registry proxy.

 ## Configuration
 This docker image is configurable with following environment variables: